samueladamsonline/Lorti-UI-TBC/README.md

-# Lorti UI TBC
+# Lorti UI (Burning Crusade Classic)

 Darkens the default UI.

 Big thanks to the original creator Lorti and previous maintainer Chordsy.
-This is simply updated to work with the Classic TBC client and does not work with any other vanilla/private server client.
+This addon is updated to work with the Burning Crusade Classic client only.

 Original addon: https://www.curseforge.com/wow/addons/lorti_ui

 Discord: Sinope#2833
-Twitch: sinopetv
+Twitch: SinopeTV

-Remove the "-master" when downloaded.
-Folder should look like this: \Interface\AddOns\Lorti-UI-TBC
+To install directory from GitHub:
+- Click Download ZIP from the Code submenu.
+- Rename the zip file from Lorti-UI-master.zip to Lorti-UI.zip.
+- Unzip to <WoW directory>/Interface/AddOns/Lorti-UI-TBC

+Make sure you haven't accidently nested folders.
+Files such as config.lua and README.md should be located at <WoW directory>/Interface/AddOns/Lorti-UI-TBC/config.lua and <WoW directory>/Interface/AddOns/Lorti-UI-TBC/README.md respectively.